On the Enumeration and Asymptotic Analysis of Fibonacci Compositions: Asymptotic Analysis of Compositions

 Now we consider some results on the asymptotics of compositions for a given increasing sequence of positive integers.
-The starting point of this discussion is a result that was proven in \cite{Kno} in 2003, but we provide some generalizations and a new direction for what can be done with this type of result.
-Working with general increasing sequences of positive integers gives us the flexibility to later apply our theory not only to certain polynomial-valued sequences, but also to positive linear recurrence sequences; in particular, we will eventually compare availability of compositions of both types of sequences to that of the Fibonacci numbers.
+The starting point of this discussion is \cite[Theorem 7]{Kno}, proven in 2003, but we provide some generalizations and a new direction for what can be done with this type of result.
+Working with general increasing sequences of positive integers gives us the flexibility to later apply our theory to positive linear recurrence sequences.

-Here is the result from the paper \cite{Kno} on the asymptotics of Fibonacci compositions.
-We provide an expanded version of the original proof provided in that paper, in part to highlight some important details of the proof that were omitted, but also because the next few results that follow can be proved with only straightforward modifications to this proof.
-We also slightly change the notation from the original source to better allude to new results presented later in the paper.